 - Strong desire to help people and a positive attitude

-I can’t find a lot of details on how scheduling works (or if there is a set schedule), but it appears that it is part-time, very flexible work.
-Zirtual advertises this position as being perfect for stay at home moms, college students, and really anyone who needs flexible work at home for whatever reason.
+I can’t find many details on the schedule (or if there is a set schedule), but it appears this is part-time, very flexible work.
+Zirtual advertises the position as ideal for stay at home moms, college students, and anyone who needs flexible work at home for any reason.

 Zirtual hires people from the U.S. only at this time.
-People from all states appear to be welcome to apply.
+People from all states may apply.

 First off, you have to fill out the application on their site.
 They ask a lot of questions, including the standard basic information, how many hours you can work, and other things like “What motivates you?” and “Why should we hire you?”
 Sort of like what you might get asked in a face-to-face job interview.